sosnus/rpi-pico-iot/workshops/Readme.md

 ```
 ![Alt text](./docs/img/image-5.png)

-11. It is time to connect everything together
-    1. Connect `Rpi Pico WH` with DFRobot shield, then connect led module to pin `GP2`
+11. It is time to connect everything together.
+Connect `Rpi Pico WH` with DFRobot shield, then connect led module to pin `GP2` (first headers on left side of board)
 ![Alt text](./docs/img/image-8.png)
 ![Alt text](./docs/img/image-7.png)

 12. Now we can write first program.
 Click on `+` ("Plus") symbol on top left corner of IDE
-13. Paste this snipet into editor:
+13. Paste this snippet into editor:
 ```Python
 from machine import Pin
 led = Pin(2, Pin.OUT) # we use GP2, becouse it is first port on headers